-- a.
-Meet with your high school counselor/home school primary instructor to review your transcript and discuss the courses you would like to take at NWACC. - b.
+- Meet with your high school counselor/home school primary instructor to review your transcript and discuss the courses you would like to take at NWACC. - b.
 Complete an Application for Admission. - c.
 Complete the Concurrent Student Registration form.
 Obtain all required signatures. - d.
-Obtain a current high school transcript showing an overall GPA of 3.00 or higher, on a 4.00 scale.
+Obtain a current high school transcript showing an overall GPA of 3.00 or higher for general education classes and a 2.0 for career and technical classes leading to an Associate of Applied Science degree, on a 4.00 scale.
 For ninth grade students, courses in the previous two years should be included. - e.
 Achieve college level placement test scores (COMPASS or ACT) in the subject area in which you would like to take a class.
-An ACT score of 19 or higher is required on the relevant sub-tests for Math, English, and Reading.
-If the appropriate ACT a scores are not available, students can take NWACC's COMPASS placement test program. - f.
-Contact the Concurrent Enrollment Advisor at 479-619-2294 for advising appointment.
+An appropriate ACT score in the sub-tests for math, English, and reading (See placement chart in catalog or contact the High School Relations Department at (479) 936-5130).
+If the appropriate ACT scores are not available, students can take NWACC's COMPASS placement test program.
+Other placement test scores accepted are PLAN, SAT, and EXPLORE - f.
+Contact the Concurrent Enrollment Advisor at 479-619-4231 in Bentonville or 936-5131 in Springdale for an advising appointment.

 - a.
 Students may not be simultaneously enrolled at NWACC and in a General Education Development (GED) program. - Students will not be eligible to participate in institutionally or federally funded financial aid programs. - c.
 Concurrently enrolled high school students will be expected to earn a grade of "C" or better, in each college course attempted, in order to continue concurrent enrollment.
-Students may retake a course while still in high school when a grade of "C" or below is received if a 2.0 cumulative NWACC GPA is maintained along with a 3.0 cumulative high school GPA. - d.
-Concurrent students are limited to enrolling in seven (7) credit hours, including college courses taken on the NWACC campus and at high school (Step Ahead). - e.
-An appeal to the NWACC Associate Vice President for Learner Support Services may
+Students may retake a course while still in high school when a grade of "C" or below is

-- be submitted by those students who have a grade point average slightly below 3.0 and/or would like to take more than seven (7) college credit hours during a given semester.
+- received if a 2.0 cumulative NWACC GPA is maintained along with a 3.0 cumulative high school GPA. - d.
+On-campus Concurrent students are limited to enrolling in seven (7) credit hours, including college courses taken on the NWACC campus courses taken on the NWACC campus. - e.
+An appeal to the NWACC Vice President for Learner Support Services may be submitted by those students who have a grade point average slightly below 3.0 and/or would like to take more than seven (7) college credit hours during a given semester.
 A high school student may also appeal a grade received in order to continue in the Concurrent Enrollment Program and/or to retake a class. - f.
 Students must submit the Concurrent Student Registration form prior to each semester of concurrent enrollment.
 An updated transcript is also required every semester. - g.
 Accepted students will be allowed to advance register for future terms with the understanding that such registration is subject to cancellation if academic performance does not meet the above criteria.